junyap95/Scrabble-bbk/README.md

 - Your implementation shall be in **Java 17**.

-- The class from which the program is run shall be called `Main.java` and be in the package `pij.main`.
+- The class from which the program is run shall be called `pij.main.GameRunner.java` and be in the package `pij.main`.

 - Your program design shall employ object-oriented principles with suitable definitions of classes/interfaces and using packages, encapsulation, polymorphism, and inheritance as appropriate for this case.